Are You Ready to Raise Your Own Chao?

 If you're trying to get an all S-rank Chao, you'll be playing for a long time because it takes a while.
 Your pet can only rank up once in their lifetime and only for the skill that they're good at.
 So, in the example above, the Running grade will go from B to A when it evolves.

 Let's get a little more in-depth about stats.
-I'll explain how the category grades affects your pet's behavior and what the grades mean for when the children are put into karate matches or races.
+I'll explain how the category grades affect your pet's behavior and what the grades mean for when the children are put into karate matches or races.

 In the gardens, the run stat determines whether or not they can stand on two feet or not.